jackiboi307/escape-sequences/README.md

-# escape-codes
+# escape-sequences

-Terminal escape codes in simple, nicely formatted files using string formatting syntax in different languages currently including:
+Terminal escape sequences in simple, nicely formatted files using string formatting syntax in different languages currently including:

 - Python
 - Rust
 - Go

 It includes both control codes and key codes.
 Key codes is a WIP though.

-There are also a few handy "shortcuts", like CURSOR\_DOWN\_ONE which is simply CURSOR\_DOWN with the formatting set to "1", which is a common value.

 There are two versions of all files, split into two directories: `for_importing` and `for_copying`.
 The difference is mostly formatting.